Optimized Projections for Compressed Sensing via Direct Mutual Coherence Minimization: Introduction

 where $\balpha\in\mathbb{R}^n$ is a sparse representation coefficient, i.e., $\norm{\balpha}_0\ll n$.
 Here $\norm{\balpha}_0$ denotes the $\ell_0$-norm which counts the number of nonzero elements in $\balpha$.
-Problem (\ref{eq_dr}) is not unique since $d<n$.
-To find a unique solution, we need to use some additional structures of $\D$ and $\balpha$.
-Consider that $\balpha$ is sparse, we are interested in system (\ref{eq_dr}) with the sparsest representation coefficient $\balpha$.
+The solution to problem (\ref{eq_dr}) is not unique since $d<n$.
+To find an appropriate solution in the solution set of (\ref{eq_dr}), we need to use some additional structures of $\D$ and $\balpha$.
+Considering that $\balpha$ is sparse, we are interested in finding the sparsest representation coefficient $\balpha$.
 This leads to the following sparse representation problem

-However, the above problem is known to be NP-hard \cite{natarajan1995sparse} and thus is challenging to solve.
-Some suboptimal methods, such as Basis Pursuit (BP) \cite{chen1998atomic} and Orthogonal Matching Pursuit (OMP) \cite{pati1993orthogonal} are used in practice.
+However, the above problem is NP-hard \cite{natarajan1995sparse} and thus is challenging to solve.
+Some algorithms, such as Basis Pursuit (BP) \cite{chen1998atomic} and Orthogonal Matching Pursuit (OMP) \cite{pati1993orthogonal}, can be used to find suboptimal solutions.

-An interesting theoretical problem is that under what conditions are the solution to (\ref{eq_sr}) is unique?
-If the solution is unique, when can it be exactly or approximately computed by BP or OMP?
-Some previous work ensure the uniqueness of the sparse solution to (\ref{eq_sr}) based on the mutual coherence of the dictionary $\D$ \cite{gribonval2003sparse}. \begin{definition} Given $\D=[{\dd}_1,\cdots,\dd_n]\in\mathbb{R}^{d\times n}$, its mutual coherence is defined as the largest absolute and normalized inner product between different columns of $\D$, i.e.,
+An interesting theoretical problem is that under what conditions the optimal solution to (\ref{eq_sr}) can be computed.
+If the solution is computable, can it be exactly or approximately computed by BP or OMP?
+Some previous works answer the above questions based on the mutual coherence of the dictionary $\D$ \cite{gribonval2003sparse}. \begin{definition} Given $\D=[{\dd}_1,\cdots,\dd_n]\in\mathbb{R}^{d\times n}$, its mutual coherence is defined as the largest absolute and normalized inner product between different columns of $\D$, i.e.,

 \end{definition} The mutual coherence measures the highest correlation between any two columns of $\D$.
 It is expected to be as low as possible in order to find the sparest solution to (\ref{eq_sr}). \begin{theorem} \cite{gribonval2003sparse,donoho2003optimally,tropp2004greed} For problem (\ref{eq_sr}), if $\balpha$ satisfies